sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-es5/build-apps-workflow-es5.md

 >To run the app, go to the **Launch** tab, then **Open Preview Portal > Open web preview**, and then click **Open** for the `Sales Order Trigger` project.

-Enter `10000` for the amount, and select `Notebook Basic 15` from the dropdown for the material -- one of the products partners from the ES5 system.
+Enter `10000` for the amount, and select `Notebook Basic 15` from the dropdown for the material -- one of the products from the ES5 system.

 This will also update the text field with the ID for the product.